andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 [Specification Link](https://openid.net/specs/openid-connect-core-1_0.html#TokenResponseValidation)

-We are now on the home stretch, all we need to do is to validate the payload we have received, and then we will have successfully completed the Authorization Code Flow!
+We are now on the home stretch - all we need to do is to validate the payload we have received, and then we will have successfully completed the Authorization Code Flow!

 ```
 3.1.3.5.
 Token Response Validation